PDF(69.7 KB) View with Adobe Reader on a variety of devices

 Encrypted configuration files do not work.

-Disaster Recovery System (DRS)/Disaster Recovery Framework (DRF) might not function properly.
+Disaster Recovery System (DRS)/Disaster Recovery Framework (DRF) can not function properly.

 IPsec tunnels to Gateway (GW) to other CUCM clusters do not work.